realcoloride/node_characterai/README.md

 In the following example, we will call a character using our microphone device as input, and speakers as output.

 >[!WARNING]
 > You can only call 1 character on the same account at a time.
-Trying to call somewhere else while this is running will call the call to interrupt and disconnect.
+Trying to call somewhere else while this is running will cause the call to interrupt and disconnect.

 ```typescript
 // create a dm if you have not already